MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Database Fundamentals Subject Outline.md

 More details about the quiz will be released separately.

-Feedback: The SQL Quiz mark will be released within three weeks after the test.
+[[Feedback]]: The SQL Quiz mark will be released within three weeks after the test.

 Assessment task 4: Online SQL Test

 Intent: Objective(s): The online test assesses the student's practical ability to construct appropriate SQL statements to

-retrieve particular information from the database.
+retrieve particular information from the [[database]].

 This assessment task addresses the following subject learning objectives (SLOs):